-Direct and indirect speech exercises and answers (2025) help learners understand the transformation between direct statements and reported speech, enhancing their comprehension and expression abilities.
+Direct and indirect speech exercises and answers (2024) help learners understand how to change direct statements into reported speech, improving their comprehension and speaking skills.

 Direct speech is when the exact words spoken by a person are quoted within quotation marks.
 It provides a direct representation of what was said, maintaining the original wording and tone.
 Direct speech adds authenticity and immediacy to the narrative.